Dynameomics is a continuing project in the

 pages.

-analyses are described on the methods page.
+The simulation protocols, software, and analyses are described on the Methods page.

-contains the native simulations for our top 100 targets.
+contains the native simulations for our Top 100 targets.